 Intuit, which makes the TurboTax, Quicken and QuickBooks tax and financial-planning software, has been aiming to boost the number of repeat customers to reach Smith’s goal of adding as many as 5 million users and increasing annual revenue by $1.7 billion over three years.
 Intuit must rely on its own initiatives to boost sales growth because it is assuming no improvement in the economy for consumers and small businesses during fiscal 2013, Smith said.

 “Things are not getting materially better for consumers and small businesses over the last four years,” he said today.

 The company is redesigning TurboTax to appeal to users switching from storefront tax preparers, Dan Maurer, Intuit’s senior vice president, said at the analyst meeting.
-Its smartphone and tablet payments products also compete with offerings from Square Inc. and EBay Inc. (EBAY)’s PayPal unit.
+Its smartphone and tablet payments products also compete with offerings from Square Inc. and EBay Inc. (EBAY:US)’s PayPal unit.